ericdagenais/GPUImage-RubyMotion-Example/README.md

 An example to demonstrate the use of [GI][GPUImage] with [RubyMotion][RM].
 This is based on the example from the Indie Ambitions blog article [Learning OpenGL with GPUImage][IA].

+This needs to be run on a physical iPhone device with a camera to see the results.
+Running it in the simulator simply results in a black screen.
+[VI][This video] shows the effect of the image filter.
+See the blog article for more details.

 Caveats:
 It seems that with the latest version of RubyMotion available at this time (v1.4), at least 2 small patches need to be applied to the GPUImage Objective-C sources to make the example work.
 This repository includes the patched GPUImage sources under vendor/GPUImage and the patch file is also included (GPUImage_patch.diff).